millesabords/cpp_regexps/README.txt

 Furthermore, if you want to check binary output file after C++ treatment, you can make use of 'hexdump -C' on it:

+A possible improvement would be to parallelize some operations that are done on independant buffers

+regexp "^0.......: (.{40})" was replaced to another system (counting line column numbers) because it was much too slow when done in C++

 Following is my debug code buffer: